hcwtam/vet-booking/README.md

 </p>

 ## Demo Account

-<p align="center">Please feel free to make an account to try out features, or use the account below:</p>
+Please feel free to make an account to try out features, or use the account below:

 - **Username**: test